adrian83/adrian83.github.io/page_data/content/post/003_run_code_in_docker_container.md

 `docker run tensorflow/tensorflow ./test_installation.py`

-But of course it will fail because the file `test_installation.py` is on our local hard drive and not inside of the docker container.
+It failed.
+I know.
+It's because the file `test_installation.py` is on our local hard drive and not inside of the docker container.

-##### Read files from local hard drive
+##### Copy files into Docker container

+The easiest possible fix to this problem is to copy file into the Docker container and run it.

+1. Run docker container in detached mode (`-d` option), which means that it will run until stopped, by executing: `docker run -d --name=tensorflow tensorflow/tensorflow`
+2. Copy script: `docker cp ./test_installation.py tensorflow:/test.py`
+3. Run it: `docker exec tensorflow python /test.py`

+##### Mount whole directory into Docker container

 Running scripts means that we have to mount directory with the script inside the Docker container.
 For convinience we can also make this directory working directory.
-We can do that by adding two additional options:
+We can do that by adding two options:

-- `-v` - mounts current directory to specified directory inside docker container
+- `-v` - mounts specified directory to given path inside docker container
 - `-w` - setting specified directory as a working directory

 Now our command looks like this: